Azure-Samples/mlops-enterprise-template/README.md

 #### Setup Trigger

-We have precreated a [setup.yml](/.github/workflows/setup.yml) that does the infrastructure creation.
+We have precreated a GitHub workflow `setup.yml` that does the infrastructure creation.
 To trigger this workflow follow the below steps-
 - Update parameter 'resource_group' value in file [workspace.json](/.cloud/.azure/workspace.json) to your resource group name.
 - Update environment variable 'RESOURCE_GROUP' in [setup.yml](/.github/workflows/setup.yml) workflow.

-Make sure your resource group name in [workspace.json](/.cloud/.azure/workspace.json) is same as that in [setup.yml](/.github/workflows/setup.yml)

-After setting environment variables changes can be saved by commit which will trigger this workflow for required setup.
+Make sure your resource group name in [workspace.json](/.cloud/.azure/workspace.json) is same as that in [setup.yml](/.github/workflows/setup.yml).
+Committing this file will trigger this workflow and do the required setup.

 Check the actions tab to view if your workflows have successfully run.